 Access by Minors

 Parents or legal guardians are ultimately responsible for a child’s use of the Internet.
+Internet filtering software is not a substitute for parental oversight.
 Library staff is not responsible for monitoring or controlling a child’s use of the Internet, except when aware that the child’s use violates this policy.
 At its discretion, the Library reserves the right to deny minors use of the Internet when unaccompanied by a parent or legal guardian.

 It is understood by users of the Internet and OPLIN that most of the information available is not generated by Dover Public Library or OPLIN.
 Through OPLIN and other avenues, the library provides access to reference databases of general and special periodical materials, reader’s advisory services, homework centers to assist students with research assignments, and legislative, historical, and archival materials and information.